RobertFurtuna10/Guru99-Jira/README.md

 -Documentation: [Guru99 Documentation](https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit).

 ### 1.2 Functionalities in scope
--All the features of Account module which were defined in Guru99 business requirements will be tested using the following testing types: functional testing, GUI testing, API testing.
+- All the features of New Account, Edit Account, and Delete Account module defined in Guru99 business requirements will be tested using functional testing and GUI testing.

--The Guru99 application will be tested on latest versions of Mozilla and Chrome.
+- To ensure that new customers can successfully register and access the Guru99 Bank services
+- Functional testing & external interfaces are in scope and need to be tested
+- The banking site will be only compatible with Chrome version 27 and above
+- Here we should write all the functionalities that are included in the release.
+- Testing the functionalities related to account management, including account creation, updating, and deletion.

 ### 1.3 Functionalities and tests out of scope